swarajmutalik/Web-Dev/CSS Box Model/README.md

 ## Box Model Properties

-- Box Sizing - It defines how the width and height are calculated.
+- `Box Sizing` - It defines how the width and height are calculated.

-- content-box - Default; width/height include only the content box.
+- `content-box` - Default; width/height include only the content box.

-- border-box: Width/height include content, padding, and border.
+- `border-box`: Width/height include content, padding, and border.